Diet, Exercise and Weight Loss | Plastic Surgery Consultations

-When I give patients the book Sugar Busters, it helps explain to them the physiology of how the body makes fat.
+When I give patients the book Sugar Busters, it helps to explain to them the physiology of how the body makes fat.
 For example, it is ok to eat pasta, but whole wheat pasta.
 If they eat white pasta – refined flour pasta – that’s no good.
 That is a high glycemic food, which causes insulin surges and winds up damaging the body.
 You can eat rice, but brown rice.
-If you eat white rice, again, it is a food that is causes the release of insulin and too much insulin is the enemy.
+If you eat white rice, again, it is a food that is causing the release of insulin and too much insulin is the enemy.
 You want to reduce the release of insulin as much as you can.
 All of this is discussed in the book quite extensively.
 Sugar Busters, for me, is the food lifestyle Bible.
 I always have copies of this book in my office and I give them to my patients free of charge to educate them on how to eat correctly.

 Q: Do you find that most people who come to you are interested mainly in appearance or are they also interested in improving health?